Skip to main content

 Overview#

 A trigger is a rule that determines when a notification is sent.
-A triggers matches received events and then initiates the sending of notifications to associated notification groups.
+A trigger matches received events and then initiates the sending of notifications to associated notification groups.

 Triggers and custom scripts#